PreranaChandru/Exploring-Weather-Trends/README.md

 # Exploring-Weather-Trends
-Exploring Global Weather Trends and San Francisco Weather Trends.
+Project done for Udacity Data Analyst Nanodegree Program

 ### Summary

-In this project, I analyzed local and global temperature data and compare the temperature trends of San Francisco to overall global temperature trends.
+* Analyzed local (San Francisco, CA, USA) and global temperature data and compared the temperature trends.

 ### Objective of this project is to answer the following questions: